-Want to create a marker-based augmented reality (AR) experience?
+Want to create your own marker based augmented reality (AR) experience?
 The first rule for a successful project is to start with an AR marker in mind.
 While tech enthusiasts often get blown away by the various AR features, the marker image is not secondary to the experience.
 It is fundamental.
 An AR marker has quite a few tasks to accomplish.
 It has to capture your audience’s attention, entice them to pick up their mobiles and scan the image, and finally, only a quality marker will let your AR experience come to life.

 What is an augmented reality marker?